Dr Stephen Fairhurst

 Membership of external committees

-- I serve on the STFC Computing Advisory Panel.
+- I am chair of the STFC Computing Advisory Panel.

 - I am a member of the LIGO Scientific Collaboration's Executive Committee.